Terms and conditions for entry to the Rybczynski Prize 2017

 8. The work may already be published or be original.
 Specially written shortened versions of longer works will be considered solely on their own merits.

-9. Entries should not have been published before 1 April 2016, i.e. this is a prize for work written and/or published in the twelve months to end-March 2017.
+9. Entries should not have been published before 1 April 2016, i.e. this is a prize for work written and/or published in the months to mid-May 2017.

 10. Only one entry per author is accepted.
 The winner of last year’s Prize will not be eligible this year (but will be in future years).